pwagener/backbone.hoard/README.md

 Returns a `Promise` that resolves with the cached item associated with the given `key` if it exists, or a rejected `Promise` if the item is not in the cache.

-`options` are provided for custom implementations.
+`options` are provided for use by custom implementations.

 ###Store#set(key, item, meta, [options])